 - Four years after leaving the financial dependency of your abuser.

 “Gordon is professional, patient, kind, and knowledgeable.
 From the first encounter I had with him, he was very kind and attentive.
 He was responsive throughout the entire process and consistently advocated for me.
 I would recommend him to anyone in need of legal counsel, as I had a very pleasant experience with him.”

 Schedule A Free Consultation With An Ocala Sexual Abuse Lawyer

-If you were the victim of sexual abuse, you can trust our team at the Glover Law Firm to aggressively pursue all parties responsible for these reprehensible acts.
+If you were the victim of sexual abuse, you can trust our team at the Glover Law Firm to aggressively pursue all parties responsible for these reprehensible acts to get you the sexual abuse payout you’re entitled to.
 We can tell you more about your legal remedies after reviewing your circumstances, so please contact our offices in The Villages and Ocala, FL today.
 You can call 352-484-0775 or visit us online to set up your no-cost consultation.